 - Make wise purchases.
 Live modestly and do not purchase unnecessary, exorbitantly priced items.
-You can dig yourself into a whole without realizing it by spending beyond your means.
+You can dig yourself into a hole without realizing it by spending beyond your means.

 - Do not borrow money.
 Adopt a policy that you earn money before spending it.
 Borrowing means paying interest and makes purchases more expensive.
 Even when intending to build up credit, you can pay off a bill without paying interest.